SerhiiCho/tiny-logger/README.md

 }
 ```

 If you need to customize the json object structure, you can pass array as the second argument on `enablePostRequest` method.
+To disable this method call `disablePostRequest` method.

 ```php
 use Serhii\TinyLogger\JsonFieldValue;